w3c/wot-arduino/readme.md

 ## Prerequisites

 * An Arduino Uno and Wiznet W5100 based Ethernet Shield.
 These can be purchased very cheaply on ebay.
+* A wired Ethernet connection to your router, e.g. a broadband device like BT's Homehub.
 * The Arduino IDE - note that many Arduino clones use the CH340G chip that isn't supported directly by the Arduino IDE.
 There are free drivers and installation instructions for different host platforms.
 * A knowledge of C++ and an appreciation of how to design for microcontrollers.